Terminal-2 icon

 The shopper provides their answer and completes the transaction.

-When asking for consent automatically is enabled, in the payment response note the following in the AdditionalResponse:
+2. When the automatic consent flow is enabled, in the payment response note the following in the AdditionalResponse:

 • If the shopper gave consent, the taxfree.indicator flag remains set to true.